nimona/go-nimona/README.md

 ---

 __WARNING__: Nimona is still in its very early stages of design and development and will stay like this for a while.
-Documentation is currently non existent but should start slowly popping up as the various design decisions mature.
+Documentation is slowly starting to pop up, but everything is still pretty much in flux.

 ---

 # Nimona

 Nimona’s main goal is to provide a number of layers/components to help with the challenges presented when dealing with decentralized and peer to peer applications.

 ## Development